asraraljuhani/Coffee_Shop/README.md

 | Barista       | ```get:drinks``` and ```post:drinks``` only |
 | Manager       | ```delete:drinks```, ```get:drinks```, ```get:drinks-detail```, ```patch:drinks```, and ```post:drinks```      |

-## Getting Started
+## Instructions To Setup Authentications
-We have two steps to use the application:
+We have two steps to setup the authentication:

 1. Enter the [application authorized endpoint](https://coffee-shop-asrar.herokuapp.com/authorize) using this login info: